niksudan/website/src/content/stuff.md

       <h3 id="rhythmical">
         [Rhythmical](https://gamejolt.com/games/rhythmical/6179)
       </h3>
       Blast your way through the endless wave of enemies to the beat of the song.
-A successor to [Rhythmic](#rhythmic), with sprites by [Rob van Saaze](https://twitter.com/robvansaaze) and Izanagi.
+A successor to <a href="#rhythmic" target="_self">Rhythmic</a>, with sprites by [Rob van Saaze](https://twitter.com/robvansaaze) and Izanagi.
     - <%- include('/icons/star') %>
       <h3 id="barrel-roll">
         [Barrel Roll](https://gamejolt.com/games/do-a-barrel-roll/6062)